Manuscript Culture in the Age of Print

 Manuscript and Society

 By investigating the indissoluble connection between text and carrier, PRIMA will explore how manuscripts have shaped society for much longer than believed.
-The PRIMA project will unveil the rich manuscript culture that hides in plain sight of scholars and answer the following questions:
+The PRIMA project will unveil the rich manuscript culture that hides in plain sight of scholars and answer why so many manuscripts were produced, by whom, for whom, and how.

 Areas of Focus